-To help you gear up, we’ve prepared a final list of last minute-tips that will make your business rock this shopping season.
-Stand out from the crowd, and get more customers.
+To help you gear up, we’ve prepared a final list of tips that will let you improve your customer service this holiday season.
+The better service and experience will translate into higher conversion rates, and more returning customers.

 Let’s get to work!